MEET OUR TEAM

 After leaving Teco, Mr. Brimmer worked the next 17 years as a locator for several companies locating electric, cable and water.

-Mr. Brimmer has more than 8 years of specific experience providing utility locating services for the City of Tampa.
+Mr. Brimmer has more than eight years of specific experience providing utility locating services for the City of Tampa.
 His expertise includes using the IRTHNET system and print reading for water systems.
 He is certified by NULCA and Utility Training Academy as a Professional Utility Locator.

 Education